Tradutor

 Dominik's narrative was inelegant, he used the name Marilyn Monroe to make a film in which he objectified her as a woman who had nothing of interest but her body, her obsessions, and her dependence.
 He abused her like all the men he reported on in the movie.

 Marilyn Monroe struggled to improve her life and put an end to everything that involved her childhood.
 She starts posing to earn money and pay bills.
 The cinema shyly opens up to her, and little by little, her stunning hair begins to be noticed in the excerpts where she appears.
 She turns out to be an icon, a sex symbol, and the most coveted actress of her generation.
 She took advantage of the fame, and the success, even if, it was sometimes too much for her.
-The mystery continues, and her name still arouses great interest around the world, so much so that films and documentaries, good or bad, are made that keep her flame alive.
-I didn't like “Blonde”, I'm waiting for the next one and I will continue to share her films on my blog.

 Love you, Marilyn!